The Sustainability Tracker Methodology

 The aim is simple.

-To show what a brand is doing in a way that is structured, comparable and easy to understand.
+To show the efforts and progress towards sustainability that a brand is making in a way that is structured, comparable and easy to understand.

 Why we don’t use a single score